huggingface/hub-docs/docs/hub/spaces.md

 ### Create a Space from a Model
 It is also possible to create a Space from a Model with [Model Comparator Space Builder](https://huggingface.co/spaces/farukozderim/Model-Comparator-Space-Builder), just check the third example.

+### Organization card
-### Organization cards are a way to describe your organization to other users.
+Organization cards are a way to describe your organization to other users.
 They take the form of a `README.md` static file, inside a Space repo named `README`.

 Please read more in the [dedicated doc section](/docs/hub/org-cards).